 According to the writer Valerius Maximus, in 458 BC, the playwright was killed when an eagle mistook his bald head for a rock and dropped a tortoise on him.
 Later, Pliny suggested that Aeschylus was remaining outdoors at the time of his death because he'd received a prophecy that he would be killed by a falling object and he was afraid to go inside.

 Aeschylus was an ancient Greek tragedian.
 He is also the first whose plays still survive; the others are Sophocles and Euripides.
-He is often described as the father of tragedy: critics and scholars' knowledge of the genre begins with his work, and understanding of earlier tragedies is largely based ...more
+He is often described as the father of tragedy: critics and scholars' knowledge of the genre begins with his work, and understanding of earlier tragedies is largely based on inferences from his surviving plays.
+According to Aristotle, he expanded the number of characters in plays to allow conflict among them whereas characters previously had interacted only with the chorus.
+Only seven of his estimated seventy to ninety plays have survived, and there is a longstanding debate regarding his authorship of one of these plays, Prometheus Bound.
+Fragments of some other ...more

 Age: Died at 69 (524 BC-455 BC)